Information for the Nebraska OverDrive Libraries Group

 OverDrive should be their local librarian.
 If the local librarian is unable

-to troubleshoot the problem, the librarian can contact
+to troubleshoot the problem, the librarian can login to OverDrive

 - Patron's Library Card Number